brendonericlucas/brendonericlucas.github.io/_posts/2024-11-20-Why Many Data Infrastructure Modernization Efforts Fail.markdown

 An important rider here is that no one wants to work for a _weak leader_ either, regardless of how technically good they might be.
 If they don't have the spine to push back against unreasonable asks or hairbrained ideas, don't adopt a protective stance towards their team, don't value or respect their team except as a means of their own enrichment or survivial - then here, too, your modernization effort will likely fail.

 ## You have poor (or no) engineering culture
+I've worked on teams where there was quite literally no code review (on at least one occasion, because there just *wasn't* anyone who could do the reviewing).
+I've also worked on teams where there was no real documentation, and where documenting one's work just never really 'caught on' as a best practice.
+These teams both had poor - or completely absent - engineering culture.

+There's a real and genuine difference between mature, professional engineering teams and teams comprised of what are effectively accomplished amateurs.

+Professional engineering teams are aware of and try to follow industry best practices (often tinkering with them around the margins to adapt them to their particular situations).
+They find ways to foster meaningful collaboration.
+They bake *meaningful* and right-sized safeguards and quality checks into their development workflows and they resist process for process's sake.
+They embrace and celebrate clear and detailed documentation and aren't afraid to show their work.
+They also understand the place of agile and traditional development methods in delivering value for an organization.

+Perhaps most importantly, they don't tolerate or support an environment in which *every single soultion* is a uniquely creative solution.
+Because it's highly unlikely, especially in the sort of org which needs to undertake a DIM effort, that the problems you're trying to solve are really so *sui generis* that the only way to approach them is to reinvent the wheel.
+Other folks have tackled these challenges before.
+They've recorded what worked and what didn't work.
+If a team dives into a DIM problem without first taking the time to familiarize itself with the current collective wisdom reagarding how to solve a problem of the sort they're faced with, then they're not approaching the problem as engineering professionals.

+Poor or non-existint engineering culture is yet another threat to a sucessful data infrastructure modernization problem.

 ## You have poor team culture / are failing at recruitment, mentoring, and psychological safety